arturonline/docs/golang/snippets/files/dir.md

 ## Join

-Return a string with a file path using the correct path separators.
+Returns a string with a file path using the correct path separators.

 ```go
 println(path.Join("usr", "bin", "spam"))